Muhammad Khan Achakzai: Early life and education

 He’s the son of Abdul Samad Achakzai and the elder brother of Mahmood Khan Achakzai and Hamid Khan Achakzai, all politicians.

 He earned his Bachelor’s from University of the Punjab, his Master’s in Economics from the University of Strathclyde and his Master’s in Public Administration from the Harvard University.

 He is fluent in his native Pashto as well Urdu, English and Persian.

 Academic and professional career

 Following his studies he became a Lecturer at the Government College, Quetta and then Associate Professor at the University of Balochistan before serving in the Planning Commission, Islamabad till his retirement.

 Political career

 He was affiliated with the Pakhtunkhwa Milli Awami Party and hails from the prominent Achakzai political family of Balochistan.
 Achakzai was appointed as Governor of Balochistan on 11 June 2013.
 He resigned from governorship on 6 September 2018.

+Published works

+In 2022, he published a translation of his father Abdul Samad Khan Achakzai's autobiography from Urdu, Meri Zindagi aur Zindgani, into English as My Life & Times.